ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 You will upload _several_ Java files for this assignment, detailed below.

+Different assignments in this course have different collaboration policies.
+On this assignment, you can collaborate with anyone in the course, including sharing code.
+In your submission, give credit to all students and course staff who helped you with this assignment by noting their name and how you used their ideas or work.
+Note that using someone's work without giving credit to them is a violation of academic integrity.

+This policy has been the same for PA1-PA3.
+Note that this policy will likely **change** for PA4.

 ## Drill 1 (auto)

 Write three classes as described below.
 They do not need to have any methods or